Etienne Chambaud

 2012

-Springbok hide stretched on canvas
+springbok hide stretched on canvas

 The series entitled "Contre-Dépouilles" (Undercuts) consists of a collection of animal skins stretched over portrait format frames, so that the visible side of the picture is the inside of the animal's hide.
 The title refers as much to the range of craftsmanship and technical know-how required when exhibiting a hide (the art of hunting, taxidermy, tanning) as it does to the vocabulary of classical sculpture, in which an element in the round is called 'undercut' when it requires the assembly of multiple casts, thus concealing a series of cuts in the image of its whole.
 The series includes a snakeskin inside out on a piece of museum furniture, a rope to keep the public back.
 The image of the threshold that the inverted snake forms is thus displayed indefinitely for the gaze that will try to understand the motive, that being either instrumental use or decorative function.

-Etienne Chambaud
+Étienne Chambaud

 Contre-Dépouille